Time for Singapore to firm up Covid-19 exit strategy: Experts

 The same principle should apply to social and fitness activities, he said, adding that "the differentiation is to protect the unvaccinated people, rather than to discriminate against them".

-He also thinks contract tracing should be reduced or even stopped.
-"If this continues as restrictions ease we will simply be putting more people in quarantine.
+He also thinks that contact tracing should be reduced or even stopped.
+"If this continues as restrictions ease, we will simply be putting more people in quarantine.
 Currently, there are 18,000 who cannot go to work or go to school.
-A halfway measure could be to identify only close contacts and therefore quarantine fewer."
+A halfway measure could be to identify only close contacts, and therefore quarantine fewer."

 Prof Fisher added that testing for Covid-19 should also be limited to unvaccinated close contacts and patients admitted to hospitals.